logo2

 Holland Directory ad - 1887

-In Jan 1888, five enormous beer casks, no less than five feet in length, arrived from Milwaukee (30).
-In 1890, the brewery replaced its vats with new vats having a total capacity of 1,000 barrels, which then increased the brewery capacity to 10,000 barrels (29).
+In Jan 1888, the brewery received five enormous beer casks, no less than five feet in length, from Milwaukee (30).
+In 1890, the brewery replaced its vats with new vats having a total capacity of 1,000 barrels, which increased the brewery's capacity to 10,000 barrels (29).

 Newspaper ad - <i>Semi-Weekly Copper Journal</i>, 07 Jun 1893